KineMaster Review: Mobile Video Editor Rated for 2026

 - 4K export at up to 30fps (60fps on supported flagship devices).

 KineMaster’s Auto Captions feature page documents an AI-powered tool that transcribes speech into captions automatically.
 You can subtitle a 60-second clip without uploading it anywhere, and the captions land as an editable text layer, so you can restyle the font, recolor each line, or split a sentence into word-by-word slices afterward.
-We tested it on a clean office recording and the transcription matched word-for-word; on a noisy outdoor clip it dropped about one word in eight.
+Transcription accuracy tracks closely with audio quality: clean voice recordings come through reliably, while noisy outdoor clips need more manual correction.

 That feature alone closes a big gap with CapCut.